kercre123/jank-escape-pod/README.md

 Fedora was attempted but I couldn't get the stt binary to run without lib issues.

-I have tested it with an RPi4 and a Nintendo Switch with L4T Ubuntu and it works fine, but it's slow.
+If the server is aarch64 based, it will only process the text once instead of four times like amd64 will.
+This makes them about the same speed, but aarch64 may not do well with longer phrases.

+(aarch64 support is optimized specifically for a Nintendo Switch with L4T Ubuntu.
+I am not sure how well it runs on Pi.)

 Currently, on a desktop with a Ryzen 5 3600, the speech-to-text itself is about as fast (maybe even faster) than the actual chipper server prod bots use.
 But, you have to speak loud and clear and you have to wait a little bit longer than you usually would after the "Hey Vector" before you start talking.
 A quarter of a second longer maybe.